timosarkka/data-eng-skills/README.md

 More than **80% of jobs mentioned SQL** as a key skill, **73% mentioned Python** and **57% mentioned AWS**.

 Other tech skills that fit into the top 10 were Scala, Azure, Spark, Git, ORC, Java and GCP.
-I think it's fair to say that these are probably the foundational skills every data engineer needs to know at some level to be hireable.
+I think it's fair to say that these are probably the foundational tech skills every data engineer needs to know at some level to be hireable.
 So it could be a good idea to master these first!

 What's also interesting are some skills that are maybe less frequently mentioned than I would've expected.
 For example, only **19% mentioned Power BI** and **15% mentioned R** as a wanted skill.
 Some (up-and-coming?)
 Microsoft technologies that I've been studying myself are **Azure Synapse Analytics** and **Fabric**.
 These were only mentioned in **~4%** and **~8%** of job ads, respectively.